tetratelabs/eg-course/docs/https.md

 # HTTPS

-The objective is to configure the Gateway to serve `httpbin` over TLS.
+The objective of this scenario is to serve our applications over HTTPS.

 ---

 ## Deploy `cert-manager`

-We decide to let [cert-manager](https://cert-manager.io/docs/) manage certificates on our behalf.
+We decide to use [cert-manager](https://cert-manager.io/docs/) to generate and otherwise manage certificates.

 ```shell
 helm repo add jetstack https://charts.jetstack.io --force-update